rc-delfin/osh-how-to/README.md

 ![alt text](images/005.png)

-* Icon in home screen to your OSH-APE folder
+* The OSH-APE shortcut is created as an icon in your home screen.
+Tapping it will direct your Google Drive directly to your OSH-APE folder

 ![alt text](images/006.png)

 ***

 ## Uploading in your smartphone

 ***

 ### 2 Ways to Upload in Your Smartphone